 In this project-based lesson, we will take a photograph and make it into a laser-printed decal.
 Then we’ll fire the decal onto glass to make a fused and slumped plate.

-This process works with laser printers because the toner they use contains iron, which fuses to the glass when fired.
-Because this process is based on iron, the fired decals will almost always be somewhat reddish or sepia hued.
-In some circumstances they might be more graphite colored.
-The hotter they’re fired, the lighter but more durable they become.
+This process works with laser printers because the toner contains iron, which fuses to the glass when fired.
+Not all laser printers work with this paper.
+We’ve had the best luck with HP and Canon printers, using their brand-name cartridges.
+Because this process is based on iron, the fired decals will almost always be somewhat reddish or sepia-hued.
+The hotter they are fired, the lighter but more durable they become.

 You can use this same process with anything that you can laser print onto decal paper.